Battle of Long Tan: Arrival of the APCs and turning tide of the battle

 Linking up with D Company, the APCs moved through the company position.
 Around the perimeter the Australians engaged the withdrawing VC, while the APCs moved into a line from north to south on the eastern side of the company position.
 A Company disembarked and took up firing positions between the vehicles, joining 2 Platoon.
 The artillery had been almost constant throughout the battle and had prevented D Company from being destroyed.
 By 19:15 the firing had ceased and as darkness fell they prepared for the VC to mount another attack.
 Although snipers continued to engage the Australians there were no further assaults and the battle came to a conclusion.
 The APCs formed a hollow square around D Company.
 With the VC at least temporarily driven off, the Australian position was now more strongly held and additional ammunition had been brought in by the APCs, but it was now dark and they would be unable to receive further reinforcement, while the ability of the VC to mount a night attack was unknown.
 Meanwhile, the expenditure of artillery ammunition had been high and an urgent demand for 1,000 rounds was submitted by 1st Field Regiment, RAA at 19:30 in case the fighting continued.
-However, with arrangements for the emergency aerial resupply of Nui Dat by night still being worked out, and with a road resupply by 1 ALSG in danger of being ambushed, it took several hours for the rounds to be loaded and delivered by CH-47 Chinook from Vũng Tàu.
+However, with arrangements for the emergency aerial resupply of Nui Dat by night still being worked out, and with a road resupply by 1 ALSG in danger of being ambushed, it took several hours for the rounds to be loaded and delivered by CH-47 Chinooks from Vũng Tàu.